dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 **TIP.** It is convenient to use presets with _Foliage Generator_: every time you export a nice model, save the parameters for later.
 After changing everything up on the _Foliage Generator_ interface you can always load a preset (preferably previously titled in a proper way) to fix that bush that bothers you.
 Because the preset, whose _Carrier Mesh_, _Particle Mesh_ and _Export Parameters_ are loaded but not altered, will not create a new separate mesh, but overwrite and update the model that was created earlier (if it was already created).
 {: .notice--info}

-**NOTE.** If you turn off the ‘cast shadows’ option in the foliage model’s Mesh Renderer, the self-shadowing would be also turned off.
-It is the way the Universal RP works — in URP you cannot make the object cast a shadow onto other objects but not on itself.
-But there is a workaround (read the tip below).
-{: .notice--warning}

-**TIP.** _(A workaround to the problem above)_ Nest a Capsule or any other simple object into a plant model in the Hierarchy panel, and select the ‘Shadow Only’ option in its Mesh Renderer.
-This way you will have a fallen shadow from this model but not (probably not good-looking) self-shadow from the plant model itself.
-Nesting is not necessary but if you are going to duplicate the plant and distribute it over the scene, it would be easier to do it with contained Game Objects.
-We have examples of this shadow trick in the _Nature_ and _Unity Default Sample_ scenes.
-{: .notice--info}

 ## The Next Steps After Using the Foliage Generator

 ### Updating The Existing Exported Models Later